longturn/freeciv21/docs/General/faq.rst

 OK, I've downloaded and installed it, how do I run it?
 ------------------------------------------------------

-See the document about :doc:`install/windows-install`
+See the document about :doc:`windows-install`

 How do I use a different tileset?
 ---------------------------------